kingsman142/CS7650-term-project/README.md

 1. cd into 'log_reg' directory - `cd log_reg`

-2. We then run logistic regression to generate the features, train and save the model - `python logistic_regression.py`
+2. We then run logistic regression to generate the features, train and save the model - `python logistic_regression.py` (Will take around 5 minutes)

 3. Above command will display the Spearman score for each label and also the overall average Spearman score.